codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0024-multi-replica-kubernetes-support.md

 WebSocket connections stored in-memory per pod.
 Dashboard clients connected to Pod A won't receive updates for alerts processed by Pod B.

 **Solution:**
-- ✅ Replace WebSockets with Server-Sent Events (SSE)
 - ✅ Implement PostgreSQL LISTEN/NOTIFY for cross-pod event distribution
+- ✅ WebSocket connections with channel subscriptions for real-time updates
-- ✅ Events published by any pod are broadcast to all pods
+- ✅ Events published by any pod are broadcast to all pods via database
-- ✅ Each pod forwards events to its connected SSE clients
+- ✅ Each pod forwards events to its connected WebSocket clients
+- ✅ Single WebSocket connection per tab with multiple channel subscriptions
 - See **EP-0025** for complete implementation details

 ### Medium Severity Issues